carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### Amazon Simple Queue Service (SQS)

+- Keywords: Pulling Messages, Only 1 consumer

 ![SQS](https://d1.awsstatic.com/product-page-diagram_Amazon-SQS%402x.8639596f10bfa6d7cdb2e83df728e789963dcc39.png)

-- Fully managed, distributed **Message Queue** service that can be used for micro-services, distributed applications and serverless applications.
+- Fully managed, distributed, scalale **Message Queue** service that can be used for micro-services, distributed applications and serverless applications.
 In other words, **a temporary repository for messages that are awaiting processing**.
 - It **decouples infraestructure** (acts like a buffer between) the software component producing/saving data and the component receiving data for processing.
 - Specification for Standard SQS:
   - SQS guarantees that your **messages will be processed at least once**.